ddotz/auto-checkin/README.md

-# automatic check-in
+# automatic checkin
-It's a script to realize automatic check-in of daily applications
++ A script to realize automatic check-in of daily applications